 This Mexican joint has another great selection of Tequila and Mezcal which compliments the seasonal Mexican street food they have on offer.

 Located in a basement, Barrio Cellar provides a contemporary setting, designed by award winning architects, for you to enjoy your food and drink, which is both sexy and cosy.

 If you’re feeling cheeky, stay a little later, or return on a Friday, to hear some local DJs provide some beats to shake your shoulders and work off some tacos.

-For a more community focused eatery, try The Two Wolves.
 The Two Wolves are a ‘not-for-profit’ cantina that focuses on volunteer-driven social enterprise as well as being open to all kinds of patrons.